Bottled in Ireland

 Country of origin: USA

-Each bottle is glass with a plastic cap and paper label.
+Each bottle is glass with a plastic cap ( Polypropylene #5 which can be recycled) and paper label.
 Cardboard box.

 How To Use